yuanweibin/SAM-model/README.md

-# Details and Cases of SAMModel
+# Details and Cases of SAM Model

 ## Introduction